- 1An indentation or incision on an edge or surface: there was a notch in the end of the arrow for the bowstringMore example sentences

 - She sheathed her swords and notched an arrow onto the string of her bow.

-- 2Score or achieve (something): he notched up fifteen years' service with the companyMore example sentences
+- 2Score or achieve (something): she notched her second major championshipMore example sentences

 - It normally takes between four to six years to achieve this but it was notched up by John in just 15 months.